-Applicant's Facts The partition conforms to the provisions of Chapter 48 CDC. and Findings:
+The subdivision conforms to the provisions of Chapter 48 CDC.

 6. Double frontage lots and parcels.
 Double frontage lots and parcels have frontage on a street at the front and rear property lines.
 Double frontage lots and parcels shall be avoided except where they are essential to provide separation of residential development from arterial streets or adjacent non-residential activities, or to overcome specific disadvantages of topography and orientation.
 A planting screen or impact mitigation easement at least 10 feet wide, and across which there shall be no right of access, may be required along the line of building sites abutting such a traffic artery or other incompatible use.